lecritch/dsc-chi-warmup-OOP/README.md

 test = Test()
 ```

 We want to build a ```Chinook``` class that will allow us to easily access information in our database without having to write sql queries every time.
-We can do this with *attributes*.
+We can do this with *attributes* and *methods*.

 Our class should have an attribute called ```tables``` that returns a list of tables within the database.